PlayBAC: BAC Salon: Szymanowski, Berio + Debussy

 PlayBAC Series 4 features never-before-seen, high quality recordings of live performances from BAC’s 15-year history.
-PlayBAC videos include special introductions from Mikhail Baryshnikov and the featured artists.
+PlayBAC videos include special introductions from Mikhail Baryshnikov.

 A program of sumptuous turn of the 20th century masterworks for string quartet by Karol Szymanowski and Claude Debussy—both exemplifying groundbreaking harmonic pursuits of the time—and Luciano Berio’s Sequenza III, which incorporates coughing, laughing, whispering, speaking, and singing into one of the great modern feats for solo voice.
 Performed by the refined Tesla Quartet and Canadian rising star Alexandra Smither in her first New York appearance.

 Filmed September 19, 2018 in the Howard Gilman Performance Space

 Praised for their “superb capacity to find the inner heart of everything they play, regardless of era, style or technical demand” (The International Review of Music), the Tesla Quartet brings refinement and prowess to both new and established repertoire.